BrycePairrett/Python-HW2/README.md

  </body>

 <H2> Description </H2>
-<body> This was an optional coding assignment I did over spring break to get better practice with Python </body>
+<details> This was an optional coding assignment I did over spring break to get better practice with Python </details>